Council of Europe: Early years

-There was huge enthusiasm for the Council of Europe in its early years, as its pioneers set about drafting what was to become the European Convention on Human Rights, a charter of individual rights which – it was hoped – no member government could ever again violate.
+During the early years of the Council of Europe, its founders drafted what was to become the European Convention on Human Rights, a charter of individual rights which – it was hoped – no member government could ever again violate.
 They drew, in part, on the tenets of the Universal Declaration of Human Rights, signed only a few months earlier in Paris.
-But crucially, where the Universal Declaration was essentially aspirational, the European Convention from the beginning featured an enforcement mechanism – an international Court – which was to adjudicate on alleged violations of its articles and to hold governments to account, a dramatic leap forward for international justice.
+But where the Universal Declaration was essentially aspirational, the European Convention featured an enforcement mechanism – an international Court – which was to adjudicate on alleged violations of its articles and to hold governments to account.
 Today, this is the European Court of Human Rights, whose rulings are binding on 46 European nations, the most far-reaching system of international justice anywhere in the world.

-One of the council's first acts was to welcome West Germany into its fold on 2 May 1951, setting a pattern of post-war reconciliation that was to become a hallmark of the council, and beginning a long process of "enlargement" which was to see the organisation grow from its original ten founding member states to the 46 nations that make up the Council of Europe today.
+One of the council's first acts was to welcome West Germany into its fold on 2 May 1951, setting a pattern of post-war reconciliation that was to become a hallmark of the council, and beginning a long process of "enlargement" which saw the organisation grow from its original ten founding member states to the 46 nations that make up the Council of Europe today.
 Iceland had already joined in 1950, followed in 1956 by Austria, Cyprus in 1961, Switzerland in 1963 and Malta in 1965.